serverwentdown/Youpp/README.md

 ## Configurations

+**Do this in order to run**

-Check out the file `Youpp.app/Contents/Resources/app.nw
+Check out the file `Youpp.app/Contents/Resources/app.nw/apikey-sample.js`, dump in your YouTube API key and rename to `apikey.js`.

 ## How to use.